Corn Dogs

 I am sooooo bad.
 I KNOW I shouldn’t cook like this.
-I know it.
-I know it.
-I know it.
+I know it, I know it, I know it!
 But I did.
-And my little experiment turned out wonderfully well.
-Who knew homemade corn dogs were so easy to make?
-I guess there is no need to go to the fair now, or to make that once every other year stop at the Hot Dog On A Stick outlet in the mall.
+And my little experiment turned out too wonderfully well 🙂 Who knew homemade corn dogs were so easy to make?!
+I guess there is no need to go to the fair now, or to make that once every other year stop at the Hot Dog On A Stick outlet in the mall!

 Tes At Home led me astray.
-Her Tastespotting picture showed up in my RSS feed right at lunch time.
 I followed her directions exactly.
-The only thing I have added in is a suggested temperature for the hot oil (I know, I know, it’s a sin that I know such things), and I did increase the salt a bit <gasp>, and I rewrote the directions just a bit, just to make them sound more like me…, BUT!
+NOT.
+But, the only thing I’ve added is a suggested temperature for the hot oil.
+And I did increase the salt in the cornbread a bit.
+And I rewrote the directions just a bit, just to make them sound more like me…, BUT!
 The recipe is ALL Tes At Home 🙂

-• 6-8 hot dogs, your choice…all beef, turkey, Kosher, vegan, super premium, ultra bargain discount, regular length or bun length, it doesn’t matter…, whatever you prefer or have on hand
+• 6-8 hot dogs, your choice—all beef, turkey, Kosher, vegan, super premium, ultra bargain discount, regular length or bun length, it doesn’t matter 🙂 Whatever you’ve got is good.

 • 1 cup corn meal